GULibrarySandbox/intro-text-mining-analysis-2022/content/7-analyse.md

 - [Stanford Named Entity Recognizer (NER)](https://nlp.stanford.edu/software/CRF-NER.html) is particularly good for person, organisation and location recognition.
 - [WordHoard](https://wordhoard.northwestern.edu/userman/index.html) web application for the close reading and scholarly analysis of deeply tagged texts, from Northwestern University.
 - [WORDij Semantic Network Tools](https://www.wordij.net/index.html) is downloadable software for natural language processing.
 It can process unstructured text from sources such as social media, news, speeches, focus groups, interviews, email, and web sites.
+- [CLAWS part of speech tagger](https://ucrel.lancs.ac.uk/claws/) for corpus annotation for English text, developed by UCREL at Lancaster University.

 {% capture text %}
 Try this [activity](https://griffithunilibrary.github.io/data-vis-basics/content/5-voyant.html) using [Voyant tools](https://voyant-tools.org/).
 Look at the results, think how you might use it for analysis and the limitations of the tool.{% endcapture %} {% include card.html header="Voyant tools activity" text=text %}